varabyte/kobweb/README.md

 a [static website hosting provider](https://en.wikipedia.org/wiki/Web_hosting_service#Static_page_hosting).
 In other words, the name *static* does not refer to the behavior of your site but rather that of your hosting provider solution.

-A *full stack* site is one where you write both the logic that runs on the frontend (i.e. on the user's machine) as well as the logic that runs on the backend (i.e. on a server somewhere).
+A *full stack* site is one where you write both the logic that runs on the front end (i.e. on the user's machine) as well as the logic that runs on the back end (i.e. on a server somewhere).
 This custom server must serve requested files (much like a static web hosting service does) plus it should also define endpoints providing unique functionality tailored to your site's needs.

 > [!IMPORTANT]
-> Kobweb supports full stack sites using a non-standard file layout that a Kobweb server knows how to consume.
+> Kobweb supports full-stack sites using a non-standard file layout that a Kobweb server knows how to consume.
 It was
 > designed to support a powerful, live-reloading experience during development.
 This layout is called the "kobweb"
 > layout, to emphasize how tightly coupled it is to a Kobweb server.